DamienIrving/teaching/amos-icshmo/conda.md

 Anaconda comes with around 75 of the most widely used libraries (and their depedencies).

-In addition, there are around 330 libraries available via `conda install`, which can be installed via the Navigator or at the command line as per the following example:
+In addition, there are around 330 libraries available via `conda install`, which can be installed via the Anaconda Navigator graphical user interface or at the command line.
+For instance, installing the popular `xarray` library can be achieved by simply entering the following at the command line:
 ```
 $ conda install xarray
 ```
+You can use `conda search -f xarray` (or the Navigator) to find out if the packge you want is in the 330.

 ### (Side note: Miniconda)

 If you don't want to install the entire Anaconda distribution,